 Problem: There are two different roles for text objects, ROLE_STATICTEXT and ROLE_TEXT.
-ROLE_TEXT is supposed to mean editable text, yet it is sometimes used in conjuction with STATE_READONLY.
+ROLE_TEXT is supposed to mean editable text, yet it is sometimes used in conjunction with STATE_READONLY.
 It's difficult to know when to use which role plus readonly state combination.
 For example, Internet Explorer uses ROLE_TEXT without STATE_READONLY and ROLE_TEXT with STATE_READONLY for ordinary web page text.
 However, it uses ROLE_STATICTEXT for labels.

 Solution: Use ROLE_STATICTEXT for labels specific to dialog and UI controls, and always use ROLE_TEXT for document text even if the text is not editable (in that case use ROLE_TEXT with STATE_READONLY).
 Use ROLE_TEXT with the readonly flag cleared for editable text fields.

 Problem: Some assistive technologies have inflexible heuristics when it comes to reading links.
 They may not read the object unless the states are correctly set.
 Second, they can mishandle the object if it cannot parse the whitespace according to its own rules.
-Most assistive techologies don't know what to do with links embedded in a dialog, as is becoming more common.
+Most assistive technologies don't know what to do with links embedded in a dialog, as is becoming more common.

 Solution: For links inside documents, make sure the ROLE_LINK object and its child ROLE_TEXT objects all have STATE_LINKED set.
 For multi-line links with a line break in the middle, make sure there is no whitespace at the beginning or end of any of the accessible names, and make sure there is a \r\n where the line breaks occur in the accessible name for the ROLE_LINK.
 For an example of how to do this properly, see Internet Explorer or Gecko.
 Again, if it's not done exactly this way, some links will not be read.